 Since Tom and I are empty nesters, we love it when the family comes home for Christmas.
 Our three children live near us, but they (and the spouses of the two that are married) come stay at the house for a few days over Christmas.
 It’s so much fun to have everyone under one roof.

 With a big notebook like mine, you can have so many sections besides holidays.
 There’s room for dinner parties, birthday parties, houseguests checklists, practically anything event wise.
 And it’s so easy to personalize to fit your life.
+I refer to mine again and again.

 You’ll have everyone wondering how you stay on your game so consistently.